-PEH 136 Aerobic Dancing for Women and Men (1PE) A fun fitness program comprised of a variety of energetic dances that incorporate muscle toning, flexibility, balance, coordination and cardiovascular fitness.
+PEH 136 Aerobic Dance (1PE) A fun fitness program comprised of a variety of energetic dances that incorporate muscle toning, flexibility, balance, coordination and cardiovascular fitness.
 Course includes well-monitored workouts, beginning with slow, easy aerobics and working up to more vigorous routines.
-Meets the Physical Education Activity requirement.

 PEH 139 Ballroom Dancing (1PE) Designed for the student who has had little or no background in ballroom dancing.
-This course will stress the development of basic rhythms in four or five different dances (fox trot, waltz, cha cha, rhumba, etc.) It will teach the basic steps, patterns, and simple breaks of the dances involved.
-Finally, it will stress good leading and following techniques so dancing can be an interpretive experience instead of mechanical.
+The course will stress the development of basic rhythms in a variety of dances.
+It will teach the basic steps, patterns, and simple breaks of the dances involved.
+Finally, the course will stress good leading and following techniques so dancing can be an interpretive rather than a mechanical experience.

-PEH 143 Skiing (1PE) A course designed to teach all levels of skiing, from beginner to competitive skiing, depending on the ability of the individual.
-It includes instruction in the mechanics of skiing, exercise, safety, and care of equipment.
-Additional fee required.
+PEH 143 Skiing/Snowboarding (1PE) This course is designed to teach all levels of skiing or snowboarding, from beginner to competitive, depending on the individual.
+It includes instruction in the terminology and mechanics of skiing or snowboarding, individual and group practice techniques, trail navigation, safety, and care of equipment.
+Students may choose to learn either skiing or snowboarding.
+Additional fee required for single day season lift ticket.
+Additional fee for rental equipment (if needed).